KoNickss/koffe/README.md

 # A bit about the source code
 Basically koffe is the actual program, install is the live env installation script (includes package installation and partitioning) while pi.is is copied and ran in chroot and handles stuff like timezones and user acounts, you can replace the two installation scripts with any of your choice using the `--scripts` flag

-# Making ready to go installers with your exact configurations
+# Making 'ready to go' installers with your exact configurations
 Koffe is not really made for installing vanilla arch quickly as much as it is for installing the EXACT arch you want in minutes, with basic shell scripting skills you can do this yourself, make some custom scripts, include your dotfiles and configurations in the iso (put them in /usr/share/archiso/configs/releng/airootfs/root for easy acces), clone some gits, move some files and have the installation scripts handle compilation and installation, the goal is that when you reboot you will have your workflow there, waiting for you, arch as you picture it